There’s no reason you can’t exercise on your period

 Myth #5: Working out makes you more likely to leak

 Leaks are leaks.
-Sometimes, no matter how hard we try to prevent them, they just happen – whether or we’re moving around.
+Sometimes, no matter how hard we try to prevent them, they just happen – whether or not we’re moving around.
 But leaks are a little less likely with a product like Flex Disc™ or Flex Cup™, which we designed with movement in mind.
 Just make sure to change or empty your product of choice before your gym sesh and add backup with a panty liner on an especially heavy day.

 So, there you have it.
 No more excuses for skipping the gym during your period.
 Of course, it’s always a good idea to listen to your body: If your cramps are unbearable, don’t force yourself into an intense workout.
 Talk to your doctor if you’re experiencing periods that are more painful than usual or if you’re noticing any weird symptoms during exercise.